Houston Solar Panels 2024 version

 Car charging

 One final somewhat related topic - electric car chargers.
 These are all commercial, I don’t think residential chargers (220 volt) require a permit.
-Looks like construction of chargoing stations is beginning to take off.
+Looks like construction of charging stations is beginning to take off.

 Charger %>%